johnx25bd/os-technical-showcase/README.md

 - We'll focus on how developers and data scientists can access the APIs.
 - I will be working in JavaScript, but we have examples and tutorials in Python.
 - If you have questions or comments, tweet at @OrdnanceSurvey or use the hashtag #OSDeveloper, or email webinars@os.uk.

-### Why?

-- Public Sector Geospatial Agreement => designed to the economic value of Ordnance Survey data by making it easier and less expensive to access and use OS data.

 ## OS Data Hub